ogulcancevik/quiz-game/README.md

 # Quiz Game

-This quiz game is developed using Preact.
+This quiz game is developed using Preact & Typescript.
 This game allows users to answer questions and view their results.

 ## Requirements